-Adults with autism are at risk of obesity due to an inactive lifestyle, although the reasons behind this connection are subject to debate, one thing is certain — individuals with autism often face unique challenges associated with physical fitness.
+Adults with intellectual and developmental disabilities are at risk of obesity due to an inactive lifestyle, although the reasons behind this connection are subject to debate, one thing is certain — individuals with IDD often face unique challenges associated with physical fitness.

-That is because the core features of autism, including social, communication, and behavior problems, can make it tough for individuals with autism to get involved in team sports at a young age, which may lead to a more inactive lifestyle into adulthood.
-Those with autism also often face challenges with motor skills, impacting their balance and coordination.
+That is because the core features of intellectual and developmental disabilities, including social, communication, and behavior problems, can make it tough for these individuals to get involved in team sports at a young age, which may lead to a more inactive lifestyle into adulthood.
+Those with intellectual and developmental disabilities also often face challenges with motor skills, impacting their balance and coordination.

 Due to these barriers experienced throughout one’s life, we developed our fitness education program at the Adult Autism Center.
-We provide opportunities for adults with autism to get more involved in physical activities so that they can improve their health and build confidence.
+We provide opportunities for adults with intellectual and developmental disabilities to get more involved in physical activities so that they can improve their health and build confidence.

 Our goal at the Adult Autism Center is to help our clients transition into a more physical, healthy lifestyle.
-Since individuals with autism often avoid physical activities and sports growing up, often due to various symptoms of autism, we strive to help these individuals become more active.
+Since individuals with autism often avoid physical activities and sports growing up, often due to various symptoms of intellectual and developmental disabilities, we strive to help these individuals become more active.

 Clients will learn and participate in various fitness activities and learn different physical activities.
 There will be fitness equipment they can learn how to use appropriately.
 As they become more involved in fitness, we help them discover new activities they may enjoy.

 As our clients become more active, many experience improvements in various forms of negative behavior.
 An increase in physical activity can also impact stress levels, anxiety, depression, and frustration.
 Our fitness education program may also help improve communication, concentration, and more.